Tolc-Software/Parser/README.md

 # Parser #

-Parser is the library for converting a header file of `C++` to the intermediate representation declared in the library `IR::IR`
+Parser is the library for converting a header file of `C++` to the intermediate representation declared in the library [`IR::IR`](https://github.com/Tolc-Software/IntermediateRepresentation).

 ## Installation ##